-Practice Assignments 25%
+Connect Practice Assignments 30%

-Quizzes/In-class assessments 10%
+Quizzes 10%

 Term Tests 30%

-Final exam (Cumulative; All chapters) 35%
+Final Examination (Comprehensive) (120 minutes) 30%

 Total 100%

-To receive credit for BA 2030, you must achieve 50 percent on the final examination, and a course composite grade of at least D (50%).
-You are strongly encouraged to complete all in-class problems, practice assignments, quizzes/in-class assessments, test(s), and exam(s).
-Students will receive a zero (0) for any missed/incomplete practice assignments/in-class assessments, quizzes, test(s), and exam(s).
-There are no re-writes, deadline extensions, or bonus assignments available to improve your grades.
-Connect grades are posted to myClass grades within five business days after the due date.
+\In order to receive credit for BA 2030, you must achieve 50 percent on the final examination, and a course composite grade of at least D (50%).
+Students are encouraged to complete all assignments, tests, and exams.
+Students will receive a zero (0) for any missed assignments, quizzes, and examinations(s).
+Extra work is not assigned.
+There are no re-writes, deadline extensions, or bonus assignments available to improve your grade.
+Connect grades are posted to myClass grades within five days after the due date.
 Please check your myNWP account for your final letter grade after course completion.